zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/hpc_setup.md

 ## 1. Introduction

-When running MONICA on HPC systems or clusters, user can start MONICA in **server mode** using the command:
+When running MONICA on HPC systems or clusters, you can start MONICA in **server mode** using the command:

 ```
 monica-zmq-server